gravity-ui/date-components/src/components/RelativeDateField/README.md

 import {RelativeDateField} from '@gravity-ui/date-components';
 ```

 `RelativeDateField` component is used only for entering relative dates.
-It can't be used as "normal" DateField.
+It can't be used as "normal" `DateField`.

 ## Relative input